open-quantum-safe/liboqs/GOVERNANCE.md

 ## Community and Roles

-The OQS community is open to all who would like to participate in the project following its principles.
+The OQS community is open to all who would like to participate in the project following its principles, including contributors in academia, government, or industry, and individual contributors.

 The following roles exist in the project: